-Note that the Domestic and Family Violence Protection (Combating Coercive Control and Other Legislation Amendment Act) 2023 (Qld) amended s 215 of the Criminal Code to describe the offence as engaging in penile intercourse with a child.
+Note that the Domestic and Family Violence Protection (Combating Coercive Control and Other Legislation Amendment Act) 2023 amended s 215 of the Criminal Code (carnal knowledge with or of children under 16) to describe the offence as engaging in penile intercourse with a child.
 The Amendment Act commenced on 1 August 2023.
-The transitional provision in s 756 of the Criminal Code states that the former provisions continue to apply where the person is charged before the commencement date.
-See Chapter 113a - Engaging in Penile Intercourse with Child for the new provision.
+The transitional provision in s 756 Criminal Code states that the former provisions continue to apply where the person is charged before the commencement date.
+See Chapter 113 - Carnal Knowledge: (former) s 215 for the former provision.